Bluemi/peng_ui/README.md

-# peng_ui
+# peng-ui

-Template for python projects.

-Execute `init-project.sh "<your project name>"` to name everything correctly.
+Simple ui elements to use in pygame context.